gingerchicken/como-client/README.md

 ### Coderx-Gamer
 Many thanks to [Coderx-Gamer](https://github.com/Coderx-Gamer) for publishing his exploits such as [The Shulker Dupe](https://github.com/Coderx-Gamer/shulker-dupe) and [The Lectern Crash](https://github.com/Coderx-Gamer/lectern-crash), which I based the `ShulkerDupe` and `LecternCrash` modules on.

+### Saturn5Vfive

+Thanks to [Saturn5Vfive](https://github.com/Saturn5Vfive) for publishing their implementation of [Robowalk](https://github.com/Saturn5Vfive/robowalk), which Como Client's implementation is heavily inspired by.

 ## Reviews
 ### Happy Customer #1
 Here is a very satisfied and happy customer !!!